rmngp/apidocs/source/index.md

 ##  Multi-criteria search

-The full text search is good but sometime you want something more precise when you do a search in an API : it's possible.
+The full text search is good but sometimes you want something more precise when you do a search in an API : it's possible.

-For exemple, you want to search `la joconde` but you only want to have result that are drawed : you can pass `"joconde AND techniques.name=dessin"` in the `q` parameter.
+For exemple, you want to search `la joconde` but you only want to have results that are drawed : you can pass `"joconde AND techniques.name=dessin"` in the `q` parameter.

-You can do that with every terms of the works like periods, keywords, authors,…
+You can do that with every term of the works like periods, keywords, authors…

 You can also use the operand `OR` For exemple you can use `"joconde OR collection=estampes"`